kelvinola/Devops-Training/project2.md

 <img width="1440" alt="Screenshot 2023-06-07 at 12 59 26" src="https://github.com/kelvinola/Devops-Training/assets/115745653/e416927a-30bb-4682-8ecf-c1d82d3bc48e">

-then use the sudo apt install nginx -y to install nginx iinto your virtual server and the -y is there to answer yes for any question that might come up while installing the webserver.
+Then use the sudo apt install nginx -y to install nginx iinto your virtual server and the -y is there to answer yes for any question that might come up while installing the webserver.